How to remove the PrimaryProcesser adware?

 What is PrimaryProcesser?

-Some examples of types of ads that apps like PrimaryProcesser generate are various banners, surveys, coupons, pop-up ads.
-Very often their ads are designed to promote (open) questionable websites, or even distribute (download and/or install) PUAs by executing certain scripts.
-Also, this app changes browser settings to promote a fake search engine.
-Usually browser hijackers modify settings such as the address of a default search engine, homage and/or new tab - they change them to an address of some fake search engine.
-It is worthwhile to mention that users can undo the changes that were made by a browser hijacker only when that app is no longer installed on a browser and/or the operating system.
+This app also changes browser settings to promote a fake search engine.
+Usually, browser hijackers modify settings such as the default search engine, homage, and new tab - they assign them to the address of a fake search engine.
+Note that users can undo the changes that were made by a browser hijacker only when the app responsible is no longer installed on the browser or the operating system.

 Name | Ads by PrimaryProcesser |